-Species: Northern Barrens Tiger Beetle (Cicindela patruela) Global Rank: G3 State Rank: S2S3 State Wildlife Action Plan: Immediate Concern Species Climate Change Vulnerability: Not Vulnerable / Presumed Stable Confidence: Very High
+Species: Northern Barrens Tiger Beetle (Cicindela patruela) Global Rank: G3 State Rank: S2S3 State Wildlife Action Plan: Immediate Concern Species Climate Change Vulnerability: Not Vulnerable/Presumed Stable Confidence: Very High

-Habitat (adapted from NatureServe 2008 and Pearson et al. 2006):
+Habitat (adapted from Pearson et al. 2006; NatureServe 2008):

-The Northern Barrens Tiger Beetle is specific to sandy/coarse gravel or eroding sandstone substrates throughout its range.
+The northern barrens tiger beetle is specific to sandy/coarse gravel or eroding sandstone substrates throughout its range.
 It may have more specialized habitat requirements within a given geographic region.
-The associated plant community is usually pine barrens or open mixed or deciduous (mainly oak) woodlands and shrublands; the beetle utilizes patches of open ground, such as along trails, on outcrops, scree or talus slopes, or on ridge summit openings dominated by lichens and dry mosses.
-In much its range Cicindela patruela is associated with coarse grained sand or eroding sandstone.
+The associated plant community is usually pine barrens or open mixed or deciduous (mainly oak) woodlands and shrublands.
+The beetle utilizes patches of open ground, such as along trails, on outcrops, scree or talus slopes, or on ridge summit openings dominated by lichens and dry mosses.
+In much of its range, the northern barrens tiger beetle is associated with coarse grained sand or eroding sandstone.
 Larvae construct burrows in open patches of stabilized and compact sandy soils, often associated with mosses, lichens, and other low vegetation.
-Populations are typically scattered and low density; small individual colonies can occur on sites less than a hectare, but populations typically function as metapopulations across a forested landscapes of 100 or more hectares with scattered patches of suitable habitat.
+Populations are typically scattered and low density.
+Small individual colonies can occur on sites less than a hectare, but populations typically function as metapopulations across forested landscapes of 100 or more hectares with scattered patches of suitable habitat.

-Threats (adapted from NatureServe 2008):
+Current Threats (adapted from NatureServe 2008):

-The main threat to this species is habitat destruction due to development, deforestation, and fire suppression (ecological succession may eliminate some habitats).
-Most authors mention that this species will occupy little-used forest roads.
+The main threat to this species is habitat destruction due to development, deforestation, and fire suppression (fire suppression and ecological succession may eliminate some habitats).
+At the same time, human activities (e.g., soil disturbance) may be vital for the creation of suitable habitat.
+Most authors mention that this species will occupy little used forest roads.
 Heavy use of these by ATVs or other motorized vehicles, and improvements to remote sandy roads on state lands could impact occurrences in some locations.
-More research is needed to determine the extent to which sandy roads and are breeding areas, and the threat potentially posed by the use and maintenance of such roads.
+More research is needed to determine the extent to which sandy roads are breeding areas, and the threat potentially posed by the use and maintenance of such roads.

-Main factors Contributing to Vulnerability Rank:
+Main factors Contributing to Vulnerability:

-The main factors contributing to climate change vulnerability are large scale changes in the amount and seasonality of soil moisture, the physical habitat specificity of the Northern Barrens Tiger Beetle, and the importance of human activities for the creation (e.g. soil disturbance) or the loss (e.g. succession as a result of fire control) of suitable habitat.
-A mitigating factor is the ability of adults to disperse relatively easily through suitable habitat, and the likelihood that natural disturbances (e.g. fire) and alternative energy development (e.g. natural gas) will increase the amount of potential habitat for this species.
+The main factors contributing to climate change vulnerability are large scale changes in the amount and seasonality of soil moisture and the physical habitat specificity of the northern barrens tiger beetle.
+Main mitigating factors are the ability of adults to disperse relatively easily through suitable habitat and the likelihood that natural disturbances (e.g., fire) and alternative energy development (e.g., natural gas infrastructure) will increase the amount of potential habitat for this species.

-The regions of Pennsylvania where Cicindela patruela is known to occur has experienced slightly lower than average precipitation variation in the past 50 years, making populations somewhat vulnerable to future changes in precipitation.
-Increased summer soil droughts are predicted by climate models, and could lead to an increase in the amount and severity of forest fires (Shortle et al. 2009).
-This species is fairly well adapted to fire, and forest fires could benefit the species by creating new habitat and setting-back succession.
+The regions of Pennsylvania where the northern barrens tiger beetle is known to occur has experienced slightly lower than average precipitation variation in the past 50 years, making populations somewhat more vulnerable to future changes in precipitation.
+Increased summer soil droughts are predicted by climate models and could lead to an increase in the amount and severity of forest fires (Shortle et al. 2009).
+This species is fairly well adapted to fire, and forest fires could benefit the species by creating new habitat and resetting succession.
 Adults emerge in the spring (typically late April to June) and again from mid August into September (late summer eclosions may be sporadic).
-Adults may be able to escape fires, and the larval life cycle is two years meaning there are always larvae present and somewhat protected in burrows in the substrate (NatureServe 2008, Pearson et al. 2006).
-For these reasons the Northern Barrens Tiger Beetle was ranked as 'Somewhat less vulnerable' in regards to reliance on a specific disturbance regime (fire) that is expected to increase in frequency, severity, or extent with climate change and would increase the species' habitat quality.
+Adults may be able to escape fires, and the larval life cycle is two years so that there are always larvae present and somewhat protected in burrows in the substrate (Pearson et al. 2006; NatureServe 2008).
+For these reasons, the northern barrens tiger beetle was ranked as 'Somewhat less vulnerable' in regards to reliance on a specific disturbance regime (fire) that is expected to increase in frequency, severity, or extent with climate change and would increase the species' habitat quality.